ibm-cloud-docs/vmware-service/vmaas/tenant-vcda.md

 ## Accessing the VMware Cloud Director Availability console
 {: #tenant-vcda-portal}

-When you are ready to complete your migration, you can access the VCDA console from the **Add-on services** tab of a virtual data center instance details page for both multitenant and single-tenant instances.
+When you are ready to complete your migration or data recovery configuration, you can access the VCDA console from the **Add-on services** tab of a virtual data center instance details page for both multitenant and single-tenant instances.

 ### Procedure to access the VMware Cloud Director Availability console from the instance
 {: #tenant-vcda-portal-proc-access}